DrewNaylor/guinget/docs/How-to-use.md

 By default, using the selected package ID search feature will do an exact match, but you can turn that off using the `Use exact match for selected package ID search` checkbox in the search options tab as described above.

+## Edit winget settings

+You can edit winget's settings using `Tools>Edit winget settings`.
+If you wish to edit winget's settings for an administrator account, use `Tools>Edit winget settings as admin (UAC)` instead.
+Both will run `winget settings`, with the second one running it elevated.

 ## Showing unfinished controls

 Controls that don't yet have their features implemented are hidden by default, but you can show them if you wish.
 Here's how to do this: